1. I have a gift certificate, can i book online?

 Absolutely.
 Please choose a day and time in the online system that suits you and then select ‘Pay in Person’ option.
 Simply present your gift certificate at the time of your booking.
 Additional payments can be made on the day should there be a difference between the value of your gift certificate and the value of the service you have chosen.

-Unfortunately at this point in time Physical/Cardboard Gift Certificate numbers can’t be redeemed online using ‘apply coupon’, only the Email/Digital Gift Certificates numbers can be.
+Unfortunately at this point in time Physical/Cardboard Gift Certificate numbers that don’t start with a person’s name can’t be redeemed online using ‘apply coupon’, only the Email/Digital Gift Certificates numbers can be or those that begin with a person’s name.
 Therefore please select ‘Pay in Person’ and present your gift voucher at your appointment.
 It is not imperative to ‘redeem’ your gift certificate number online.